(Grasshopper Adventures is pat of the Flight Centre Travel Group)

 1. Background and scope

 Flight Centre Travel Group is one of the world’s largest travel agency groups.
 We need to collect, use and disclose personal information in order to perform our business functions and activities, including making and managing travel bookings on behalf of our customers.
 We are firmly committed to protecting the privacy and confidentiality of personal information and to maintaining various physical, electronic and procedural safeguards to protect personal information in our care.

-- our provision of business travel services;
+- our provision of business travel products and services;

 - event management services;

 - the provision of leisure travel products and services; and